 If you want the very best drones for kids, choose the DJI Mavic Mini.

-If you need a drone for a young photographer, choose the Snaptain SP500.
+If you are looking at camera drones for a young photographer, choose the Snaptain SP500.

-If you want to keep it down in cost, choose the Potensic A20.
+If you want a good affordable drone, choose the Potensic A20.

 If you have an amateur computer programmer, choose the DJI Tello EDU.

 If you have a comic book fan, choose the Ryze Tech Tello Iron Man.

 If you are looking for the best headless drone, choose the Holy Stone HS170 Predator Mini RC Helicopter Drone.